-“To see Broza in concert is to be mesmerized” — New York Post
+“To see Broza in concert is to be mesmerized.” — New York Post

-David Broza, vocals & guitar
+David Broza, guitar and vocals

 Israeli superstar David Broza has been considered one of the most dynamic and vibrant performers in the singer/songwriter world.
 His charismatic and energetic performances have brought to worldwide audiences a fusion of three different countries in which he was raised — Israel, Spain and England — filling concert halls with famous guitar playing, ranging from flamenco-flavored rhythmic and percussive techniques, to whirlwind finger picking, to a signature rock ‘n’ roll sound.
 Mr. Broza unites the three worlds by utilizing his ability to take on the troubadour tradition, featuring lyrics of the world’s greatest poets.

 More than a singer/songwriter, Mr. Broza is also well known for his commitment and dedication to several humanitarian causes, predominantly, the Israeli-Palestinian conflict.
 Beginning in 1977, he has been working to bring the message of peace to the masses by joining peace movements and singing what has become the anthem of the peace process, his hit song, “Yihye Tov.”
 Since that time, Mr. Broza has released over 30 albums in Hebrew, English and Spanish, many of which have become gold and platinum records.